joanroig/admincraft/README.md

 - Run `flutter build windows`.
 - The .exe file with the required files will be available at [build/windows/x64/runner/Release](build/windows/x64/runner/Release).

+### Automatic Builds

+Admincraft uses GitHub Actions to automate building and releasing the app.
+New releases are triggered by running the "Bump Version & Release" workflow from the GitHub Actions tab.
+This will automatically start the build and release process.
+The process consists of two workflows:

+- **Bump Version & Release** ([.github/workflows/bump-version-and-release.yml](.github/workflows/bump-version-and-release.yml)): This workflow bumps the version in `pubspec.yaml`, commits the change, and creates a new tag.
+It can be triggered manually and supports major, minor, or patch version increments.
+- **Build and Release** ([.github/workflows/build-and-release.yml](.github/workflows/build-and-release.yml)): This workflow is triggered manually or automatically after the completion of the "Bump Version & Release" workflow.
+It builds the app for Android and Windows, names the artifacts with the version, and uploads them to the [GitHub Releases page](https://github.com/joanroig/admincraft/releases) as downloadable files.

 ## ![Admincraft logo](docs/logo/variants/grass.png) Feature Roadmap